Mitral valve replacement: Vortex Formation

 During normal mitral valve function fluid jets from the left atrium through the mitral valve into the left ventricle.
 The vortex created from this jetting travels towards the apex of the left ventricle because of the asymmetric shape of the mitral valve leaflets.
 This vortex rotates clockwise until the isovolumetric contraction of the left ventricle opens the aortic valve and redirects the fluid flow from the apex of the left ventricle to the systemic circulation and the rest of the body.

-It is important to emphasize that the asymmetry of the mitral valve is very important in the diastolic flow patterns of transmitral flow.
+The asymmetry of the mitral valve is very important in the diastolic flow patterns of transmitral flow.
 Additionally the entire systems; the mitral annulus, papillary muscles and the chordae tendinea all play a vital role in forming a sophisticated vortex that optimizes the fluid flow in the left heart.
 Simulations have been performed showing how all of these aspects of the mitral valve contribute to the normal vortex formation in the left heart.